ylogmf/Type-Consistent-Feasibility/README.md

 # Type-Consistent Feasibility

-This repository explores **type-consistent feasibility**: a minimal requirement for making well-formed comparisons between computational feasibility predicates such as **P** and **NP**.
+This repository collects a set of foundational research notes centered on **type-consistent feasibility**:
+a minimal well-formedness requirement for comparing computational feasibility predicates such as **P** and **NP**.

-The goal is not to resolve the classical P vs NP problem, but to clarify when such comparisons are structurally meaningful.
+The work here does **not** aim to resolve the classical P vs NP problem.
+Its focus is structural: clarifying when feasibility comparisons are meaningful, and what changes when hidden parameters, rules, or interfaces are made explicit.

 ---

-## Motivation
+## Guiding Perspective

-The classical P vs NP question is formulated over languages defined as subsets of Σ*.
+Classical complexity theory classifies languages as subsets of Σ\*.

-In practice, however, languages arise from layered constructions involving syntax, semantics, and rule-based admissibility constraints.
+In practice, however, languages arise from layered constructions involving:

+- syntactic admissibility,
+- semantic interpretation,
+- rule systems governing verification and construction.

-These layers are typically left implicit.
+These layers are often left implicit.

-When feasibility predicates are evaluated over languages generated under different implicit assumptions, the resulting comparisons may be ill-typed.
+When feasibility predicates are evaluated across differing implicit structures, comparisons may become ill-typed or structurally ambiguous.

-This repository makes those parameters explicit.
+This repository makes those parameters explicit and studies the consequences.

+The emphasis throughout is on **well-formedness**, not on winning conjectures.

 ---

-## Core Idea

-Let Θ denote a parameter system governing how a language is formed and interpreted.

-A feasibility comparison is **type-consistent** if all predicates involved are evaluated under the same Θ.

-Under this view:

-- Comparisons between P and NP are meaningful only relative to a fixed parameter system.
-- Once parameters are held fixed, both collapse and strict separation between P and NP arise as concrete cases.
-- The classical P vs NP question corresponds to a narrow slice of a broader feasibility landscape.

-The emphasis is on **well-formedness**, not on conclusions.

----

 ## Repository Structure

     Type-Consistent-Feasibility/
+    ├── paper/
+    │ ├── pnp-ultra-sharp.tex
+    │ └── pnp-ultra-sharp.pdf
+    │
+    ├── notes/
+    │ ├── on_the_irreversibility_of_decision_to_verification_transitions.{tex,pdf}
+    │ ├── on_the_nonexistence_of_universal_p_np_classifiers.{tex,pdf}
+    │ ├── rule_externalization_and_verification_shift_patched.{tex,pdf}
+    │ │
+    │ └── solution-semantics/
+    │ ├── 01_an_observation_on_set-valued_solution_semantics_in_np.{tex,pdf}
+    │ ├── 02_geometrization_of_the_syntax--verification_space.{tex,pdf}
+    │ ├── 03_constructed_np_spaces_note3.{tex,pdf}
+    │ ├── 04_information-dispersive_hardness.{tex,pdf}
+    │ ├── 05_rule-internal_verification_and_interface_non-invertibility.{tex,pdf}
+    │ ├── 06_observer_time_interface.{tex,pdf}
+    │ └── i_love_peporoni_pizza/
+    │ ├── i_love_peporoni_pizza.tex
+    │ ├── i_love_peporoni_pizza.pdf
-    ├── README.md
+    │ └── README.md
+    │
     ├── LICENSE
-    └── paper/
-        ├── pnp-ultra-sharp.tex
-        └── pnp-ultra-sharp.pdf
-      └── notes/
-        ├── on_the_irreversibility_of_decision_to_verification.tex
-        ├── on_the_irreversibility_of_decision_to_verification.pdf
-        ├── rule_externalization_and_verification_shift.tex
-        └── rule_externalization_and_verification_shift.pdf
+    └── README.md

 ---

-## Paper
+## The Main Paper

-The `paper/` directory contains the main research note.
+The `paper/` directory contains the primary research note:

+**pnp-ultra-sharp**

+This paper introduces type-consistent feasibility formally and demonstrates, under fixed parameter systems, how both collapse and strict separation between P and NP arise as concrete, realized cases.

-It provides formal definitions and concrete parameterized instances illustrating feasibility collapse and separation, without appeal to unproven complexity conjectures.
+It makes no appeal to unproven complexity conjectures.

-The paper is the only canonical argumentative artifact in this repository.
+This paper is the **only canonical argumentative artifact** in the repository.

 ---

 ## Notes

-The `notes/` directory contains auxiliary working material that sits alongside, but outside, the main paper.
+The `notes/` directory contains auxiliary research notes.

-These files record local observations, structural intuitions, and intermediate formulations that informed the development of the core ideas.

-Topics explored in the notes include:
+These are not drafts of the main paper, nor are they subordinate proofs.

+Each note isolates a specific structural phenomenon, including:

+- decision–verification asymmetry,
-- asymmetries between decision and verification
+- rule externalization and interface shifts,
-- the role of explicit rule structures in feasibility
+- the non-existence of universal P/NP classifiers,
-- shifts induced by rule externalization
+- set-valued solution semantics in NP,
+- geometric interpretations of verification spaces,
+- information-dispersive hardness,
+- interface non-invertibility across computation, cryptography, and physics.

-The notes are intentionally kept separate from the main paper.
+The notes are intentionally modular.
-Nothing in `notes/` should be treated as a formal claim, theorem, or part of the core argument.
+They may be read independently and do not rely on a single narrative order.

-They preserve context, not conclusions.
+They preserve **structural insight**, not authority.

 ---

+## The Pizza Note

+The subdirectory
+  notes/solution-semantics/i_love_peporoni_pizza/

+contains the interpretive note:

+**I Love Peporoni Pizza:
+Notes on Time, Interface, and Why None of This Prevents Dinner**

+This note applies the interface perspective beyond complexity theory, touching on time, gravity, irreversibility, and physical regularities.

+It is classificatory rather than mechanistic.
+No new physical theory is proposed.

+The tone is intentionally restrained: the goal is to make a structural viewpoint explicit, not to compel agreement.

+---

 ## Status

-This is an early-stage foundational exploration.
+This repository represents an ongoing foundational exploration.

-It does not claim:
+It does **not** claim:

-- a proof or disproof of P vs NP under the standard formulation
+- a proof or disproof of P vs NP under the standard formulation,
-- a new complexity class
+- a new complexity class,
-- a modification of classical complexity theory
+- a modification of established physical or computational theory.

+All results are interpretive, structural, or well-formedness claims.

 ---

 ## Relation to OGMF

-The ideas here are intended to inform future work related to the **Open Governance Modeling Framework (OGMF)**.
+Some of the ideas developed here may inform future work related to the **Open Governance Modeling Framework (OGMF)**.

-No formal organization or research collective under this name has been established at the time of writing.
+No formal organization, institute, or research collective under this name has been established at the time of writing.

 ---